dungwinux/-blog/_posts/2023-10-29-hacktheboo2023-writeups.md

 Jackpot!
 We found a classic overflow bug in the program: `gets`.
 With the input allocated at `rbp-0x10` and `rbp` is pushed at the beginning of the function, we need to override `0x10 + 0x8 = 0x18` bytes before reaching the return address.

-Now that we are allowed to change the return address and Stack is executable, how can we return to the stack without knowing its address?
+Now that we are allowed to change the return address and stack is executable, how can we return to the stack without knowing its address?
 The answer is simple: `push rsp`.
 What this x86 instruction does is pushing the `rsp` value onto the stack, and `rsp` is exactly the top of the stack (before pushing).
 Combining with a `ret`, we can change the `rip` to `rsp`, which is exactly what we wanted.
 Using `rp++`, we can find the ROP gadget we want at `0x418c22` (`push rsp; ret`).
 We are lucky not having to find the dynamic address since there are no PIE.

 With the instruction pointer changing to the stack, what code do we write on the stack?
 As basic as it can be, I did an `execve` syscall with `/bin/sh` as the filename.
 [The syscall number for `execve` is 59](https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/).
 For `argv` and `envp`, I set them to a null pointer.
 Since `"/bin/sh\0"` fits on 8 bytes (Little-endian 0x68732f6e69622f), one trick I tried was to push it onto the stack and use `rsp` as pointer to the string.
 The following is the final shellcode for `const char *const tmp[] = {NULL}; execve("/bin/sh", tmp, tmp);`: